veracity/veracity-documentation/common/markdown/open-source-projects/open-source-projects.md

 ### Implementation and usage
 Markdown parser tool is designed as a fully automatic module that is executed every time Documentation repository on GitHub is updated.
 So, there is no need for user input other than adding or updating documentation.
 To achieve that goal, we need to setup and deploy a service that will be able to track repository changes and execute appropriately providing a piece of data which can be easily interpreted by web browser at the end.
 Instead of setting up whole service with all infrastructure and management concerns we decided to use completely serverless approach called Azure Functions.
-It’s a solution for running pieces of code in the cloud where we pay only for the time the code runs and trust Azure to scale as needed.
+Itâ€™s a solution for running pieces of code in the cloud where we pay only for the time the code runs and trust Azure to scale as needed.
 Source code is available [here](https://github.com/veracity/MarkdownParser).

 #### Markdown parser Azure Function